Deterministic roughening in the dc-driven precessional regime of domain walls: Results

 with roughness exponent \( \zeta \approx 1/2 \) and dynamic exponent \( z \approx 2 \).
-Right inset of Fig.~\ref{fig:universality} shows an approximately Gaussian height distribution \( f(u) \equiv \langle \delta(u(x,t)-u) \rangle \), consistent with the 1D Edwards--Wilkinson (EW) universality class.
-A slow crossover at larger scales to the 1D Kardar-Parisi-Zhang class (\( \zeta = 1/2, z = 3/2 \)), characterized by a non-Gaussian \( f(u) \)~\cite{takeuchi2011growing}, cannot be ruled out.
-Nonetheless, the length scales over which the 1D EW scaling holds are experimentally relevant.
+Fig.~\ref{fig:universality}(b) shows an approximately Gaussian height distribution \( f(u) \equiv \langle \delta(u(x,t)-u) \rangle \), consistent with the 1D Edwards--Wilkinson (EW) universality class.
+A slow crossover at larger scales to the 1D Kardar-Parisi-Zhang class (\( \zeta = 1/2, z = 3/2 \)), characterized by a non-Gaussian $f(u)$~\cite{takeuchi2011growing}, cannot be ruled out.
+Nonetheless, the length scales over which the 1D EW scaling consistently holds are experimentally relevant.

-Nonlinear effects drive a transition to richly patterned~\cite{Cross1993,cross2009pattern}, chaotic DW dynamics with universal features, even in the absence of disorder or thermal noise.
-Our approach can be extended to include spin torque, Dzyaloshinskii–Moriya interaction, and higher-dimensional geometries.

-We thank E. A. Jagla and T. Giamarchi for discussions.
-Supported by CNRS IRP “Statistical Physics of Materials”.
-Simulations used the Gerencia de Física HPC cluster at CAB-CNEA (SNCAD, Argentina).